BarbyKelly/quizproject/README.md

 ### Color of correct/incorrect answer

-When developer tested answer options, and chose the correct or incorrect option, color of the answer options did not change.
+When developer tested answers, and chose the correct or incorrect answer, color of the answers did not change.
 After checking out [this page](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/), the developer noticed that script should be in a different place.
-Once script was moved into the container, green and red colors showed up for correct/incorrect options, when "Next Question" button was clicked.
+Once script was moved into the container, green and red colors showed up for correct/incorrect answers, when "Next Question" button was clicked.
 This testing led to the next bug:

-### One of the questions had no correct answer option
+### One of the questions had no correct answer

-Once color showed up correctly for correct vs incorrect answers, developer noticed one of the questions had all options showing up as incorrect.
-Developer realised that she must have typed 'false' instead of 'true' for all of the options.
-After setting the correct option as "true", the error remained.
+Once color showed up correctly for correct vs incorrect answers, developer noticed one of the questions had all answers showing up as incorrect.
+Developer realised that she must have typed 'false' instead of 'true' for all of the answers, for that question.
+After setting the correct answer as "true", the error remained.
 Developer cleared the cache, started port again, and then the correct answer turned green.

 ### Commented out text showing up on deployed version